card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 We use deep-learning neural-net models to perform categorization.
 The input to a model is a likely character image.
 The output is a set of category probabilities which sum to 1.
 For the slash categorizer, there are two categories: slash or non-slash.
 For the digit categorizer there are 10 categories: one for each digit.

 We create our models using [Theano](http://www.deeplearning.net/software/theano/), combined with a library of Python utilities that we have created for our own use.
 For expiry categorization, we use [multilayer perceptron](http://www.deeplearning.net/tutorial/mlp.html#mlp) ("MLP") and [convolutional](http://www.deeplearning.net/tutorial/lenet.html#lenet) models.
 We began with the sample Theano code, but have since added a number of refinements.
+We then use code generation to convert our models (data) into executable C/C++ and commit the generated code.

 We have built and trained *many* models with a great variety of characteristics (depth, breadth, etc.).
 The choices of which models to include in card.io are based on each model's accuracy, constrained by the speed and size of the models.
 Trying to maintain a reasonable total size for this mobile-device library significantly limits the complexity of models available to us.